cosmic-devs/cosmic-sheep/README.md

-# cosmic-language
+# Cosmic Sheep

-> Language learning project related to Urantia Book
+> We are a young people study group passionated about Urantia Book and its awesome teachings given to this world.

 ## Build Setup